gabrielcramer/vue-challenge-code4nord/README.md

 4. Create the computed getter function: `search()` > This function filters contacts by their first and last names, email and phone number based on a data variable named query and returns an array of the filtered contacts.
 5. Bind the results of search to be displayed in `app-contacts` component.

+## Nice to have:
+* Deploy the application using a free service and provide a public URL
+* Anything you want to add.

+You are welcome to improvise or “fill in the gaps” when you think the specification is not exact enough.

 # Good luck!